PowerShell/Community-Blog/Posts/2021/11/tfl-formatenumeration.md

 The trick is to use the `$FormatEnumerationLimit` variable and assign it a higher value.

 The `$FormatEnumerationLimit` automatic variable tells PowerShell and the formatting cmdlets how many occurrences to format.
-By default, PowerShell and Windows PowerShell set this variable to four at startup.
+By default, PowerShell sets this variable to four at startup.
 And that is why you see just four processes in output (by default).

 With PowerShell, you can adjust this limit in a script or a profile file.